IR-Community/Parrot/README.md

 Some codes is from other open source project.
+(e.g., https://github.com/umeat/unlzw, A Python decompression module for .Z files).